numba/llvmlite/docs/source/user-guide/binding/modules.rst

         An iterator over the global variables defined in this module.
 Each global variable is a :class:`ValueRef` instance.

+    * .. attribute:: struct_types

+        An iterator over the struct types defined in this module.
+        Each type is a :class:`TypeRef` instance.

    * .. attribute:: name